Why the Hot Dog Costume Guy meme perfectly captures the downfall of Trump

 “Who the hell is this guy?” you may have wondered, if not yet familiar with him.
 “And why do so many people seem to post his image with such . . . relish?”

-The answer is simple, and yet complicated.
+The answer is simple, and yet it’s complicated.

-Hot Dog Costume Guy is actually Tim Robinson, co-creator and star of the Netflix sketch comedy series, I Think You Should Leave.
+Hot Dog Costume Guy is actually Tim Robinson, cocreator and star of the Netflix sketch comedy series I Think You Should Leave.
 Debuting in the spring of 2019, the show quickly earned a massive cult following for its all-killer-no-filler first season that clocked in at a lean 90 minutes.
 Within weeks of its release, ITYSL spawned an entire repertoire of catchphrases for comedy nerds, along with one ubiquitous meme, the Focus Group Guy.
 Over time, however, fan attention online has migrated more toward another sketch, one that has recently become eminently relevant.

 The sketch starts in the immediate aftermath of a Wienermobile-like vehicle crashing into a department store.
 As the mood of the startled shoppers shifts from making sure everyone is okay to figuring out where the driver is, a man dressed in a felt hot dog costume emerges from the crowd.
 “Yeah, come on!” he yells, mirroring the distressed tone of the others.
 “Whoever did this, just confess, and we promise we won’t be mad!”